scotws/TaliForth2/docs/manual.md

 In the header, you can see this word is part of the ANS standard in the extended core word set.
 The "auto" means that there are automated tests (in the tests subdirectory) that automatically test this word.
 There is also a link in the comments (not technically part of the header) to the ANS standard for this word.

 The `STATE @ IF` portion of the definition is replaced by checking the state directly.
 The state variable is 0 for interpreting and -1 ($FFFF) for compiling.
 This assembly looks directly in the state variable (it’s a 16-bit variable, so both halves are used to check for 0).
-In order to keep the assembly in the same order as the Forth code, we branch on zero (the IF would have been compiled into a "0branch") to the ELSE section of the code.
+In order to keep the assembly in the same order as the Forth code, we branch on zero (the `if` would have been compiled into the runtime code for this branch) to the `else` section of the code.

-The true section of the IF has two postponed words.
+The true section of the `if` has two postponed words.
 Conveniently (for demonstration purposes), the first one is an immediate word and the second is not.
 You can see that the first postponed word is translated into a JSR and the second is translated into a call to cmpl\_subroutine with Y and A filled in with the address of the word being postponed.
-Because the true section should not run the code for the ELSE section, we use a BRA to a \_done label.
+Because the true section should not run the code for the `else` section, we use a BRA to a \_done label.

-The ELSE section of the IF just has two regular words, so they are just translated into JSRs.
+The `else` section of the `if` just has two regular words, so they are just translated into JSRs.

 The `immediate` on the end is handled in the header in headers.asm by adding IM to the status flags.
 See the top of headers.asm for a description of all of the header fields.